Bleach (manga): Plot

-Ten years later, Rukia becomes the new captain of the thirteenth company and has a daughter, an apprentice Soul Reaper named Ichika, with her childhood friend Renji Abarai.
-Meanwhile, Ichigo and Orihime have a son named Kazui, who is also a Soul Reaper.
-Two years later, Ichigo attends the Soul Funeral Ceremony for Jūshirō Ukitake.
-While the Captains are waiting in the Soul Society to perform the ritual, Ichigo joins the Lieutenants at Karakura Town to capture Hollows that will be used as a sacrifice.
-They are ambushed by the Beasts of Hell, led by the late Octava Espada.
-Even though the lieutenants managed to easily suppress them, it is revealed that the ceremony is a process of sending the late captains to Hell.
+A decade later, Rukia assumes command of the thirteenth company and raises a daughter, Ichika, with her childhood companion Renji Abarai.
+Ichigo and Orihime marry and have a son, Kazui, who inherits his father's spiritual abilities.
+Two years afterward, Ichigo participates in the Soul Funeral Ceremony for Captain Jūshirō Ukitake.
+While assisting lieutenants in Karakura Town to capture Hollows for the ritual, they are ambushed by the Beasts of Hell, led by the resurrected Espada Szayelaporro Granz.
+Though the lieutenants repel the attack, it is revealed that the ceremony serves as a means to consign deceased captains, including Ukitake, to Hell.